On this page

 Changes to standpipes

-Potable standpipes (Euroa and Violet Town)
+Potable water standpipes (Euroa and Violet Town)

 For further information or queries regarding potable standpipe access, please call our Customer Team during office hours on 03 5832 4800.